Potez-CAMS 161: Operational history

 In Hartmann's account, the March flight was from the Seine, with the aircraft in German markings.
 Earlier it had been painted in Air France Atlantique trim and at some point it received a French civil registration.
 It seems to have been destroyed by enemy fire toward the end of World War II, but there is disagreement on exactly when and where: Hartmann locates the event to the Baltic, others to Lake Constance.
 Cuny states that the SE.200 and the Laté 631 were destroyed on the lake early in 1944, but that the Potez escaped.
+Ultimately, the Potez 161 appears to have been destroyed on Lake Constance between September and October 1944 by USAAF fighters.
+Gun camera footage from this period clearly shows the aircraft, identifiable by its distinctive D-shaped tails, under fire and partially submerged.